 Another in my sporadic series of interviews with indie horror directors.
 This one’s with Alfonso Gomez-Rejon, regarding his clever remake of The Town That Dreaded Sundown.
-Originally published on the Empire website.
+Originally published on the Empire website, but lost there along with all other text interviews in the 2015 revamp.

 Released in 1976, Charles B. Pierce’s The Town That Dreaded Sundown is an unusual period-set slasher movie, loosely based on real events surrounding a series of murders by the never-apprehended “Phantom Killer” in the 1940s.
 A modern remake might have seemed a dismal prospect: another in a long line of unimaginative slasher rehashes.
 But in the hands of director Alfonso Gomez-Rejon and screenwriter Roberto Aguirre-Sacasa, it’s something altogether more interesting, using both the true-crime inspiration and the original Sundown to explore history and memory in a town that’s been forever defined by a movie that distorted the facts.
 It’s still a horror film, but it’s probably not the one you think it is.
 We caught up with Gomez-Rejon and got him to talk us through it.